-If you’re looking for residential insulation in California, OJ Insulation can handle all your needs.
-We can install any type of insulation in your attic, including:
+If you’re looking for residential insulation in San Diego, OJ Insulation can handle all your needs.
+Working with us means you get:

-Although you may not go up in your attic every day, it doesn’t mean you should overlook the space when it comes to insulating your home!
-In fact, if you fail to install attic or loft insulation, your home — particularly the second story — will be much hotter and more uncomfortable in the summer.
+Although you may not go up in your attic every day, it doesn’t mean you should overlook the space when it comes to insulating your home.
+If you fail to install attic or loft insulation, your home — particularly the second story — will be much hotter and more uncomfortable in the summer.

 Insulating (or replacing existing insulation in) your attic helps:

-Are you interested in spray foam for your attic insulation?
-Call (800) 707-9278 or contact us online today to speak with our home insulation experts.
+Interested in spray foam insulation for your attic?
+Call (800) 707-9278 or contact us online to speak with our home insulation experts.

-If you are insulating the attic floor with spray foam, any existing insulation should be removed to avoid condensation and air quality issues.
-An airspace should also be maintained around hot surfaces like appliance flues, chimneys or non-contact-rated recessed lighting.
+If you’re insulating the attic floor with spray foam, any existing insulation should be removed to avoid condensation and air quality issues.
+Airspace should also be maintained around hot surfaces like appliance flues, chimneys or non-contact-rated recessed lighting.

 The OJ Insulation team installs retrofit (re-insulation) and new construction attic insulation.
-We have experience installing many different types of insulation in a wide range of styles of attics and can handle all your insulation needs.
-Our Southern California installation team has you covered.
+We have experience installing many different types of insulation in a wide range of attic styles and can handle all your insulation needs.
+Our southern California installation team has you covered.

 In addition to being properly insulated, an attic should also be sealed and ventilated.
-A home insulation company will be able to give you more specifics on attic insulation, so you can be sure your home doesn’t lose any more energy.
+A home insulation company can give you more specifics on attic insulation, so you can be sure your home doesn’t lose any more energy.

 Yes, you may want to install radiant barrier insulation under your roof, even if you already have insulation in the attic.
-Here in Southern California and other warm climates, it can be cost-effective to install both a radiant barrier and thermal insulation in your attic.
+In southern California and other warm climates, installing both a radiant barrier and thermal insulation in your attic can be cost-effective.

-Well, that depends on a few different factors, the biggest two being the age of your home and the climate zone you live in.
-The amount of insulation you need to install will also depend on things like the type of heating and cooling system you have, the areas of your home you need to insulate, etc.
+That depends on a few factors, the biggest two being the age of your home and the climate zone you live in.
+The amount of insulation you need to install will also depend on the type of HVAC system you have, the areas of your home you need to insulate, etc.

-You may have heard the term “R-value” before in relation to insulation.
-The R-value of a type of insulation measures how well it stops heat transfer (the higher the R-value, the better!), but it depends on the material, thickness, and density of the insulation.
+The R-value of a type of insulation measures how well it stops heat transfer; the higher the R-value, the better.
+However, it depends on the insulation’s material, thickness and density.

 We insulate attics, walls and crawl spaces.